Heavily armed police surround home in search for suspect in the fatal shooting of 18 in Maine

 Maine Gov. Janet Mills promised to do whatever was needed to find Card and to “hold whoever is responsible for this atrocity accountable … and to seek full justice for the victims and their families.”

+“We are not, and we will not, rest in this endeavor,” she said.

-Eight murder warrants were issued for Card after authorities identified eight of the victims, police said.
+Eight murder warrants were issued for Card, 40, after authorities identified eight of the victims, police said.
 Ten more will likely be issued once the names of the rest of the dead are confirmed, said Maine State Police Col. William Ross.

 Three of the 13 people wounded in the shootings were in critical condition and five were hospitalized but stable, Central Maine Medical Center officials said.